M66B/FairEmail/FAQ.md

 because both email servers and not all people can handle this, risking unexpected loss of messages.
 A complicating factor is that not all email servers support [UID EXPUNGE](https://tools.ietf.org/html/rfc4315).

-From version 1.1485 it is possible to temporarily enable debug mode in the miscellaneous settings to disable auto expunging messages.
+Since version 1.1485 it is possible to temporarily enable debug mode in the miscellaneous settings to disable auto expunging messages.
 Note that messages with a *\Deleted* flag will not be shown in FairEmail.

 <br />